-A way for families to plan for the long term care and living needs of someone with a severe disability.
+A way for families to plan for the long term care and accommodation needs of someone with a severe disability.

 You need to know

 If you have a Special Disability Trust you may get a gifting concession and assets test assessment exemption.

 A Special Disability Trust must have only one principal beneficiary (the person for whom the trust is established) who meets the eligibility criteria.

 To be eligible to be a principal beneficiary of a Special Disability Trust, the person with a disability must meet the definition of severe disability.

 Immediate family members of the Special Disability Trust principal beneficiary who are of age or of service pension age and get a pension are eligible for the gifting concession.